J0shW/Pigment/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+Things you need to use the software and how to install them.
 * npm
 ```sh
 npm install npm@latest -g